pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_group_manager.html.markdown

     not affect existing instances.

 * `wait_for_instances` - (Optional) Whether to wait for all instances to be created/updated before returning.
-Note that if this is set to true and the operation does not succeed, Terraform will continue trying until it times out.
+Note that if this is set to true and the operation does not succeed, this provider will continue trying until it times out.

 ---